zydou/arti/doc/dev/semver_status.md

 Every line should begin with one of the following:
   * BREAKING
-  * MODIFIED
+  * ADDED

 A "BREAKING" change is one that may break other crates that depend on this crate directly.

-A "MODIFIED" change is one the introduces a new API, such that crates using the new API will not work with older versions of the crate.
+An "ADDED" change is one the introduces a new API, such that crates using the new API will not work with older versions of the crate.

 When we release a new version, we use these files to determine which